phf/partfs/README.md

 $ fusermount -u mntdir
 ```

-to verify that the partition and file
+To verify that the partition and file
 system were successfully created:

 ```